Master of Science (M.S.) in Pharmacology & Toxicology - On-Campus

 Students able to attend classes on KU's Lawrence, Kansas campus, seeking advanced training for academic and/or professional advancement.

-- GRE Scores: GRE General Test scores can be no more than four years old.
+GRE General Test scores can be no more than four years old.
+Not required for students with M.S. or bachelor's degrees from the U.S.

 - See KU's English Proficiency Requirements for detailed information, including minimum score requirements.